AZAlberto/modermtheme/index.md

 <!-- [Project Github](./another-page.html). -->

 # Project Description
 The objective of this project is to develop a web platform hosting a chatbot that offers users comprehensive mental health support.
-As a LLM model, we create a relaxed and open conversational environment for users to share experiences and feelings.
+We create a relaxed and open conversational environment for users to share experiences and feelings.
 By integrating psychological counseling, assessment and diagnosis, we aim to establish a close relationship of trust and understanding with users.
-Leveraging technological advantages, we can understand users' profiles, personal experiences, emotional states, and behavioral patterns, offering a private, warm, secure, timely, and convenient conversational space.
+Leveraging technological advantages, we can understand users' personality, personal experiences, and emotional states, offering a private, warm, secure, timely, and empathetic conversational space.
 As a mental health support chatbot, our platform provides emotional support and psychological guidance through conversations with users from the perspective of a professional counselor.

 # Project structure
 ![Octocat](./method.png)

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Update